 Built between 1854 and 1859 the Great Synagogue (Nagy Zsinagóga in Hungarian) is an essential wonder of Moorish Revival Style, representing proudly the rich, but often troubled multicultural past of Hungary’s capital.
 The building survived the second world war, the Holocaust, as the Dohány street was once the classic Jewish district of the city.
 If you are to learn more about Budapest, its Jewish heritage, a visit to this architectural wonder is a must.

-The Synagogue of Dohány Street can be reached with either the pink or the green lines.
-Just hop off your Budapest tour bus at the Astoria or City Hall stops, from which the landmark is a short walk away!
+The Synagogue of Dohány Street can be reached with either the red line.
+Just hop off your Budapest tour bus at the Astoria or Synagogue stops, from which the landmark is a short walk away!